yogesh-studypad/cocos-docs/manual/code-ide/function-guides/compiling/package-ios-runtime/en.md

 #####If the current project has never added an additional source yet, you will be prompted to add one, click Yes to do so (if the project has one already, skip this step)
 ![image](res/pakcage2.png)

-#####In the pop-up “additional native source wizard” page， make sure that the iOS Bundle Identifier at the bottom matches the App ID we created; click Generate to generate source and be patient till it is done.
+#####In the pop-up “additional native source wizard” page, make sure that the iOS Bundle Identifier at the bottom matches the App ID we created; click Generate to generate source and be patient till it is done.
 ![image](res/pakcage3.png)

 #####Native code added successfully.
 Click close.